 Let’s not forget that there is a value to be placed on one of the remaining tangible elements of doing business; the opportunity to view a company’s complete range of products, to experience the quality first hand, to see the product working and to be able to pose questions directly to the experts, looking someone in the eye and asking, “Will it do the job?”
 In industries where these things are important, then ‘online’ might not be enough by itself.
 So what is the solution?

-Rather than provide printed literature for customers to take away, we have opted for a greener solution; by providing iPads with a dedicated app visitors can ‘virtually’ browse through all of the products on display and view all of the available marketing materials related to that product including brochures, technical catalogues, animated videos and more.
-The app, developed in-house by a dedicated Parker team, is also available online in a HTML 5 format for visitors to view using their own 3g/4g devices during or after the show.
+Rather than provide printed literature for customers to take away, we have opted for a greener solution; by providing iPads with a dedicated app visitors can ‘virtually’ browse through all of the products on display and view all of the available marketing materials related to that product including brochures, technical catalogs, animated videos and more.
+The app developed in-house by a dedicated Parker team is also available online in a HTML 5 format for visitors to view using their own 3g/4g devices during or after the show.

 If you’d like to experience it just contact your local Parker Sales representative or follow Parker Hannifin on Twitter with the Hashtag #ParkerTruckTour to get the current updated location.

 This article contributed by Matthew Dowd, Marketing Communications Manager, Automation Group EMEA, Parker Hannifin

 Additional resources related to automation technologies at Parker Hannifin: